Skip to content

 Emerging Spaces

-PitchBook uses the Emerging Spaces feature to introduce investors and financial experts to new and emerging spaces, allowing users to learn about trending markets and explore alternative investment opportunities.
+Pitchbook uses the Emerging Spaces feature to introduce investors and financial experts to new and emerging spaces.
+That helps teams learn about trending markets and explore alternative investment opportunities.

 High-Quality User Interface

-PitchBook has an intuitive user interface that allows professional and industry experts to integrate the tool into their workflows.
-It’s easy to navigate, search, and explore different companies and their detailed profiles from the PitchBook Interface.
+Much like AlphaSense, Pitchbook has an intuitive user interface that allows professional and industry experts to integrate the tool into their workflows.
+It’s easy to navigate, search, and explore different companies and their detailed profiles from the Pitchbook Interface.

 Integrations and APIs

-PitchBook supports integrations and APIs that allow you to import and export data to other applications.
-It also offers a Google Chrome extension that enables you to access PitchBook services directly from your browser.
+Pitchbook supports integrations and APIs that allow you to import and export data to other applications.
+Also, they offer a Google Chrome extension that enables you to access their services directly from your browser.
+Most recently, PitchBook has announced partnerships with Anthropic, Rogo, Hebbia, and Perplexity, which allow PitchBook’s data to be used within broader AI workflows outside the platform.

 PitchBook Pros:

-- Robust private market coverage, including company patents, financial analysis, information on former and current company investors, and more
+• Provides access to a wide array of information, including company patents, equity research, financial analysis, information on former and current company investors and more

-- Advanced search filters help investors get deep insights into companies
+• Advanced search filters help investors access deep insights into companies

 PitchBook Cons: